lukso-network/lsp-smart-contracts/README.md

 The reference implementation for universal profiles smart contracts.

+Code improvements worked seperately from the source repo.
+See folder /improvements for more details.

 | :warning: | _This package is currently in early stages of development,<br/> use for testing or experimentation purposes only._ |
 | :-------: | :----------------------------------------------------------------------------------------------------------------- |